Warkanlock/ThinkInReact/README.md

 After this, a new file will be reflected in our directory called `package.json`.
 This file is essential to understand modern web development and I recommend [the following article](https://nodejs.org/en/knowledge/getting-started/npm/what-is-the-file-package-json/#:~:text=All%20npm%20packages%20contain%20a,as%20handle%20the%20project%27s%20dependencies.&text=js%20project.) to understand it in depth.
 But to simplify it is the one in charge of the packages and configurations to run our application.

 Once the initial configuration file is generated we will proceed to use `create-react-app`.
-To do this, after installing Node.JS on your computer we will proceed to fire the command [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b)
+To do this, we need to run the following command (after installing Node.JS) [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b)

 ```
 npx create-react-app example-app